oracle/weblogic-monitoring-exporter/README.md

 ## Copyright

- Copyright (c) 2017, 2019, Oracle Corporation and/or its affiliates.
-All rights reserved.
+ Copyright &copy; 2017, 2020, Oracle Corporation and/or its affiliates.